jgedarovich/chef-attribute-debug/README.md

 #What it is
 A series of monkey patches __for omnibus chef version 11.18.12__ that get applied at the client.rb level that can  determine from where an attribute is being set.
-By monkey patchincg all of the points in chef code that injest attributes and piggy backing on the existing attribute precedence system.
+By monkey patchincg all of the points in chef code that ingest attributes and piggy backing on the existing attribute precedence system.

  Methods involving the setting of attributes are wrapped using class\_eval to